 Six – It’s All About the Game.
 Do you remember playing basketball with your friends at the playground?
 Or escaping the summer heat with board games like Monopoly and Sorry?
 Grab a friend and play a game.
 It’s not about who wins or what your score is; it’s about the camaraderie and laughter that evolve when you play a game with a friend.
 Shoot some hoops.
 Go to the driving range.
 Drag out the Scrabble board.
 JB and I have cards, Backgammon, Monopoly and Chess.
 Some of our best weeks seem to begin with a weekend spent playing games.

 Seven -Listen to the Voice of Your Grandmother.
 When I would spend time at my grandmother’s house, inevitably I would become mopey and bored.
 And when I became bored, I would talk to her incessantly while she was watching her “shows.”
 She would look at me and say, “Debra, go outside and play.”
 I would go into the yard and pick up cool rocks.
 Or climb the tree in her front yard.
 Or run as fast as I could from the back porch to the fence.
-I got outside; I got active without a specific plan.
+I went outside and got active without a specific plan or agenda.
 I got sweaty, scraped my knees, and got dirty.
 GO OUTSIDE and bum around for half an hour.
 And when you’re done, come inside and have a cold glass of lemonade to cool off.

 Eight – Plan a digital sabbatical.
 Don’t allow yourself to get to the burn-out stage (like I did).
 Take a break of a week (or three) from Facebook, Twitter, and other digital time-sucks.
 And if you can’t take a large chunk of time, unplug for an evening or a weekend.